ZaguanLabs/raylm/README.md

 - **Generator**: `zaguanai/gemini-3-pro-preview`
 - **Verifier**: `zaguanai/claude-sonnet-4.5-latest`

-### POV-Ray Requirement
-POV-Ray is a mandatory requirement for rendering.
-The script calls the `povray` command to render generated scenes.
-Without POV-Ray properly installed and accessible in your system PATH, the script will fail during the rendering phase.

-### FFmpeg Requirement
-FFmpeg is required only for animation mode (`--animate`).
-If you're only generating static images, FFmpeg is not necessary.

-## Example Output

-RayLM can generate scenes ranging from simple geometric arrangements to complex architectural visualizations, fantasy landscapes, and abstract art - all automatically created by the AI and rendered into video format.

-## How It Differs From Standard LLM Usage

-Rather than just describing scenes in text, RayLM actually produces executable POV-Ray code that can be directly rendered into photorealistic videos.
-This bridges the gap between creative AI and practical 3D rendering.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.